matiix310/grimm-website/README.md

 # Grimm Docker infrastructure

-This repository host the Grimm BDE docker infrastructure.
-Grimm is a list for the [EPITA](https://epita.fr) BDE.
+This repository host the Grimm Student Union docker infrastructure.
+Grimm is the current Student Union for the [EPITA](https://epita.fr) school.
 You can find the website at https://bde-grimm.com.

 ## Environment Variables